-You are cordially invited to attend the 2022 Annual Meeting of Stockholders (the "Annual Meeting") of Rocket Pharmaceuticals, Inc. (the "Company"), which, in light of the ongoing COVID-19 pandemic and related public health concerns, will be held virtually via the Internet at www.virtualshareholdermeeting.com/RCKT2022 on June 13, 2022, at 9:00 a.m., Eastern Time.
+You are cordially invited to attend the 2023 Annual Meeting of Stockholders (the "Annual Meeting") of Rocket Pharmaceuticals, Inc. (the "Company"), which will be held virtually via the Internet at www.virtualshareholdermeeting.com/RCKT2023 on June 22, 2023, at 9:00 a.m., Eastern Time.

-This year, we are providing access to our proxy materials over the Internet under the U.S. Securities and Exchange Commission's "notice and access" rules.
-As a result, we are mailing to many of our stockholders a Notice of Internet Availability of our proxy materials (the "Notice of Internet Availability") instead of a paper copy of this proxy statement and our 2021 Annual Report.
-The Notice of Internet Availability contains instructions on how to access those documents over the Internet.
-The Notice of Internet Availability also contains instructions on how each of those stockholders can receive a paper copy of our proxy materials, including this proxy statement, our 2021 Annual Report, and a form of proxy card.
+We are providing access to our proxy materials over the Internet under the U.S. Securities and Exchange Commission's "notice and access" rules.
+As a result, we are mailing to many of our stockholders a Notice of Internet Availability of our proxy materials (the "Notice of Internet Availability") instead of a paper copy of this proxy statement and our 2022 Annual Report on Form 10-K. The Notice of Internet Availability contains instructions on how to access those documents over the Internet.
+The Notice of Internet Availability also contains instructions on how each of those stockholders can receive a paper copy of our proxy materials, including this proxy statement, our 2022 Annual Report on Form 10-K, and a form of proxy card.
 All stockholders who do not receive the Notice of Internet Availability, including stockholders who have previously requested to receive paper copies of proxy materials, will receive a paper copy of the proxy materials by mail unless they have previously requested delivery of proxy materials electronically.
-Employing this distribution process will expedite the receipt of materials and will help lower our costs and reduce the environmental impact of our annual meeting materials.
+Employing this process will expedite the receipt of materials and will help lower our costs and reduce the environmental impact of distributing our annual meeting materials.